openharmony/docs/en/application-dev/reference/apis/js-apis-inputmethod-extension-context.md

 destroy(callback: AsyncCallback\<void>): void

-Terminates this ability.
+Destroys this input method.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.MiscServices.InputMethodFramework